-With no cure in sight for the cold or the flu, over-the-counter treatments can at best bring symptom relief or shorten the duration of those symptoms.
+When infected by a cough, cold or the flu, our airways trigger the cells of the immune system to help fight inflammation caused by symptoms.
+By reducing inflammation in the cells of our airways, the symptoms of sore throat and cough are relieved.
+With no cure in sight, over-the-counter treatments can at best bring symptom relief or shorten the duration of those symptoms.
 Or you can take the natural approach.
 WebMD explores some home remedies that may help you feel better along the way.

 No. 1: Blow Your Nose Often -- and the Right Way